GE wins U.S. antitrust approval for Baker Hughes deal

-WASHINGTON General Electric Co (GE.N) won U.S. antitrust approval to merge its oil and gas business with Baker Hughes Inc (BHI.N) to form a new publicly traded company, the Justice Department said on Monday.
+WASHINGTON (Reuters) - General Electric Co (GE.N) won U.S. antitrust approval to merge its oil and gas business with Baker Hughes Inc BHI.N to form a new publicly traded company, the Justice Department said on Monday.

 GE and Baker Hughes announced the deal in October, months after Halliburton's (HAL.N) effort to buy Baker Hughes collapsed under pressure from the Justice Department.